-In more details, the paper is organized as follows: in Section \ref{sec:coupledmodel}, we introduce the kinetic compartmental model and we derive the constituent properties of the model.
+In more detail, the paper is organized as follows: in Section \ref{sec:coupledmodel}, we introduce the kinetic compartmental model and we derive its constituent properties.
 Hence, in Section \ref{sec:FP}, we derive a reduced complexity operator of Fokker-Planck type complemented with no-flux boundary conditions to understand the emerging opinion patterns from the many-agent system and we prove the positivity and the uniqueness of the solution to the corresponding Fokker-Planck system.
 In Section \ref{sec:macro}, we derive a macroscopic system of equations and we exploit the new model to prove that the kinetic epidemic system possesses an explicitly computable steady state.
 In Section \ref{sec:num}, we perform several numerical experiments based on a recently developed structure preserving scheme.